 - Innovation and business forum

-The abstract submission deadline is March 1st, 2019.
+DEADLINE EXTENDED: The abstract submission deadline is April 30th, 2019.

 To submit an abstract on the above topics, please click on the button below and follow the instructions on that page.

 The scientific committee will evaluate your submissions and give you feedback on being accepted for the conference program in mid June 2019.

 As an author of the accepted abstracts, you will be contacted directly through the email you submitted.